 Resonance: A Tsunami Violin Concert

-The concert is also a reminder of the very strong bond between Australia and Japan.
-Julia Gillard (alumnus of the University of Melbourne) was the first world leader to visit Japan’s tsunami-stricken areas.
+The concert was also a reminder of the very strong bond between Australia and Japan.
+Julia Gillard (Alumna of The University of Melbourne) was the first world leader to visit Japan’s Tsunami stricken areas.
 The Australian government was quick to send a rescue team and food and donated generously through the Australian Red Cross and Pacific Disaster Appeal.
 In addition, very strong links between the people of Australia and Japan were evident during this difficult time.
+This is a testament to the long relationship between the two countries.

-Mr Moshi Inagaki started teaching Japanese unofficially in 1917 in Melbourne, and The University of Melbourne offered a non-degree Japanese language subject in 1919.
-We believe that language education is the mediator of intercultural understanding, and the foundation of peace.
-As we celebrate the Centenary of Japanese at the University, our collective endeavor paves the way for a new generation of scholars to grow the Australia-Japan relationship into the 21st century, and promote peace and understanding through a commitment to the highest ideals of language education.
-The Centenary celebrations are presented by the Asia Institute and the Faculty of Arts.
+As the Asia Institute celebrates the Centenary of Japanese at the University of Melbourne, our collective endeavour paves the way for a new generation of scholars to grow the Australia-Japan relationship into the 21st century, and promote peace and understanding through a commitment to the highest ideals of language education.
+The Centenary celebrations are jointly organised by the Asia Institute and the Faculty of Arts.